material-components/material-components-ios/components/Tabs/README.md

 ### Bottom navigation

 Implement `positionForBar:` and return `UIBarPositionBottom` to configure the tab bar as a bottom navigation bar.
-The bar will automatically update with styling appropriate for bottom navigation.
+The bar will automatically update with the appropriate styling.

 - - -